HTTP-RPC/Kilo/README.md

 Arguments sent via the query string or using one of the form encodings are generally converted to parameter values via the argument's `description` method.
 However, array instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 Further, when using the multi-part form data encoding, instances of `NSURL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
 Arrays of URL values operate similarly to `<input type="file" multiple>` tags.

 When using the JSON encoding, a single JSON object containing the entire argument dictionary is sent in the request body.
 The dictionary is converted to JSON using the `NSJSONSerialization` class.

+Note that `PATCH` requests may not be supported by all platforms.
+For example, `PATCH` works correctly on Android as of SDK 24 but produces a `ProtocolException` in the Oracle Java 8 runtime.

 ### Return Values
 The result handler is called upon completion of the operation.
 If successful, the first argument will contain a deserialized representation of the content returned by the server.
 Otherwise, the first argument will be `nil`, and the second argument will be populated with an `NSError` instance describing the problem that occurred.